Dimensionality of the superconductivity in the transition metal pnictide WP: Theoretical and experimental results

 \subsection{Experimental results}

 A possible way to determine the dimensionality of a superconductor is represented by the study of the angular dependence of the upper critical field $H_{c2}$.
-It is well known indeed that this measurement may be indicative of a truly 2D or an anisotropic 3D system.
-Within the Tinkham model, the behavior of the $H_{c2}(\theta)$, for a 2D sample, exhibits the following angular dependence\cite{Tinkham63,Grimaldi18}
+It is well known indeed that this measurement may be indicative of a superconducting state with 2D or anisotropic 3D character.
+Within the Tinkham model, the behavior of the $H_{c2}(\theta)$, for a superconductor with 2D character, exhibits the following angular dependence~\cite{Tinkham63,Grimaldi18}